Hibou57/External-Programs-ST3/README.md

 Installation
 ------------------------------------------------------------------------------
-The plug-in is to be installed as `External_Programs`.
-Using another name, would break file references.
+Either using [Package Control](https://packagecontrol.io), or manually using a source archive.
+For manual install in `Packages/`, the plug-in is to be installed as  `External_Programs`, as using another name, would break file references.

 <a name="external_program"></a>